 Now once you have the keywords ready, it’s time to optimize your Shopify store and it’s pages.
 Here are some must-have tools to optimize your store.

-SEO Doctor is another great Shopify app from our own Kudobuzz team.
+Kudobuzz SEO is another great Shopify app from our own Kudobuzz team.
 This app helps you to manage literally all on-page SEO related optimizations.

-Here’s what you can do with SEO Doctor Shopify app:
+Here’s what you can do with Kudobuzz SEO Shopify app:

 i) Manage Titles, Meta descriptions of all your Collection pages, Product pages and all other pages inside one dashboard.